CIRAS

 Field Deployments of Note

-• Fall 2019 – Site B Remote Node: Seismic logs captured local harmonic distortion and isolated timecode slippage; flagged for [REDACTED] technical review and dual-use clearance.
+- Fall 2019 – Site B Remote Node: Remote shelf-zone station logs captured local harmonic distortion, isolated timecode slippage, and repeating observer-state artifacts.
+File flagged for [REDACTED] technical review, dual-use clearance, and identity-desync monitoring.

 Personnel & Protocols